erickcestari/Real-Time-Chat-Server/readme.md

 ## Getting Started

-To run the chat application locally, follow these steps:
+To run the chat server locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/erickcestari/Real-Time-Chat-Application.git`
+1. Clone this repository: `git clone https://github.com/erickcestari/Real-Time-Chat-server.git`
 2. Navigate to the project directory: `cd real-time-chat-app`
 3. Install dependencies: `npm install or yarn`
 4. Set up the database schema using Prisma: `npx migrate or yarn migrate`
 5. Start the development server: `npm run dev or yarn dev`

-Open your browser and visit `http://localhost:3000` to access the chat application.
+Open your browser and visit `http://localhost:3000` to access the chat server.

 ## Contributing